SkoolNotes/Taproot/KBhHIST201ColdWarEssayPlanningJack.md

 		-  AK the reconciliation between Moscow and Beijing did a die after LTBT negotiations in Moscow (connection BA)
 		-  L3A Zhou believed that reappoarchment with France will eveuntally cause US to stop blocading PRC + increase Chineses status
 		-  L3B Sino-French corroporation will oppose US + imperialism
+		-  L3C china could align with French's National Independence to break superpower monopoly
 - Both parties approached the negotiations cautiously; but the Chinese were willing to give up ideological grounds for practical gain while the French guarded their ideologial bottom line
 	- The French approached Sino-French relations cautiously, not wanting to give in too much, and AO portray France as a great, unwilling to submit power
 	-  L4C deGaulle also stressed that PRC recognition is not an approval of it policies/institutios
 	-  AX Zhou decided that if the French was really not up to the one-china thing in the comminque, it is ok to just drop it. the French was no ok, so they dropped it!
 	-  AY Zhou was even open to negotiatinos even if deBeaumarchais (deGaull + friends) wanted to maintain a Two-China policy